Azure/azure-openapi-validator/CONTRIBUTING.md

-To run LintDiff locally from sources, you should follow the guidance given in `How to locally reproduce a LintDiff failure occurring on a PR` but with one major difference: instead of using `<version-tag>`, you will point to your local LintDiff installation.
+To run LintDiff locally from sources, you should follow the guidance given in `How to locally reproduce a LintDiff failure occurring on a PR` but with one major difference: instead of passing as `--use=` the value of `@microsoft.azure/openapi-validator@<version-tag>`, you will point to your local LintDiff installation.

 This will allow you to not only reproduce any failures occurring in the CI, but also rapidly iterate changes to LintDiff itself.